alphagov/government-service-design-manual/service-manual/users/user-research/onlineomnibussurvey.md

 ##Weaknesses/when not to use

-A Omnibus survey is not appropriate when there are too many questions required.
+An Omnibus survey is not appropriate when there are too many questions required.
 This would result in the survey being too long (combined with questions from other clients).

 ##No./Types of participants